 During 2018, we borrowed \$4.0 million with a stated annual interest rate of 5.0% and \$2.0 million with a stated annual interest rate of 1.0% under the WH Credit Facility.
-The proceeds were used to fund the costs of the new implementation projects during 2018 with the NHL and NCEL.
+The proceeds were used to fund the costs of new implementation projects during 2018 with the NHL and NCEL.
 During 2019, we borrowed a total of \$6.5 million with a stated annual interest rate of 1.0% under the WH Credit Facility to secure the guarantees and bonding facilities for new contracts with the NCEL and additional prospective customers.
-In September 2020, we borrowed the remaining \$2.5 million with a stated annual interest of 1% in order to refinance a portion of our debt under the WH Credit Facility.
-All of these loans were due in August 2020; however, all were extended as described in "Related Party Transactions."
+In September 2020, we borrowed \$2.5 million with a stated annual interest of 1.0% and approximately \$2.0 million with a stated annual interest of 5.0% under the WH Credit Facility.
+The proceeds were used to refinance a portion of our debt under the WH Credit Facility and to pay off all interest accrued under the WH Credit Facility.
+For further information regarding the WH Credit Facility, see "Related Party Transactions - WH Credit Facility."